Evidence of ability is the ripples in time produced from its inception. effects are measured by people touched throughout eturnity.

-A cold wind whipped across the shallows, cutting through Bayler’s Jacket, chilling his face and hands.
-Shellie stood on the aft deck, his eyes half closed and his ears back, as the wind hit him.
+A cold wind whipped across the shallows, cutting through Bayler’s jacket, chilling his face and hands.
+Shellie stood on the aft deck, his eyes half closed and his ears back, as the wind braced his eyes and nose.
 The glades still looked peaceful and serine, as if there were no change in seasons, except of fewer birds flying around.
 “Recon it’s a bit cold for you too boy?”
 Bayler grinned watching Shellie’s obvious distain of the weather.

 The radio barked once, and a familiar voice could be herd over the roar of the outboard “FWC Collier County to VR649 Mobile.”
 Bayler slowed the boat down to an idle and picked up the mic.
 As it drifted forward, Bayler responded, “VR649 Mobile Go-ahead Tom”

 “VR649 Mobile, FWC Collier County, 10-20 Please.”